GioBonvi/GoogleContactsEventsNotifier/docs/translation-guide.md

 ## Add a translation

 If you want to add a new translation of the notifications, open your script, find the line reading `var i18n` and have a look at the structure of the translation object and at the instructions at the end.
-The main idea is to build a little "dictionary" for each language to match the english string with its translation in the given language.
+The main idea is to build a little "dictionary" for each language to match the English string with its translation in the given language.

-To add a new language:
+To add a new language (e.g. Spanish - language code 'es'):

 - Find the block of code which represents one existing translation and copy it, for example: